-In the world of recovery, there are few words that are more telling (and more misunderstood) than recovered.
+In the world of sober living, there are few words that are more telling (and more misunderstood) than recovered.
 It is a controversial term, never heard in academic or clinical settings, but used almost exclusively in the Big Book of Alcoholics Anonymous.
 In fact, the Big Book does not even use the term recovering.
 How are we to understand this difference in terminology?

 For the addict, the struggle to maintain sobriety is both mental and emotional.
 Addicts use drugs to regulate their emotions.
 That means that for addicts, substance abuse is a matter of affect regulation.
 We use drugs to regulate how we feel.
 No matter how bad our external circumstance (e.g., homelessness, divorce, unemployment), we can escape our pain by getting high.
 Worse still, when we are sober, we are also plagued by intrusive thoughts of using.
 These thoughts can occur at any time, regardless of how we feel or what is going on (good or bad) in our lives.
 We refer to this as the mental obsession – the recurring irrational thought of getting high.

 Because the obsession frequently leads to relapse, treatment centers dedicate a lot of time to teaching their clients how to combat it.
 This explains why cognitive behavioral therapy (CBT) is the default modality in most treatment centers.
 Clients are told that they must “learn to identify triggers and warning signs”, “think through the drink”, or “play the tape through.”
 This a treatment modality that tacitly assumes that sobriety is a matter of self-knowledge and vigilance.
 Sadly, it has proven to be largely ineffectual.